USS Nevada (BB-36): Southern France

 After D-Day, the Allies headed to Toulon for another amphibious assault, codenamed Operation Dragoon.
 To support this, many ships were sent from the beaches of Normandy to the Mediterranean, including five battleships (the United States' Nevada, Texas, Arkansas, the British Ramillies, and the Free French Lorraine), three US heavy cruisers (Augusta, Tuscaloosa and Quincy), and many destroyers and landing craft were transferred south.

-Nevada supported this operation from 15 August to 25 September 1944, "dueling" with "Big Willie": a heavily reinforced fortress with four 340 mm (13.4 in) guns in two twin turrets.
+Nevada supported this operation from 15 August – 25 September 1944, "dueling" with "Big Willie": a heavily reinforced fortress with four 340 mm (13.4 in) guns in two twin turrets.
 These guns had been salvaged from the French battleship Provence after the scuttling of the French fleet in Toulon; the guns had a range of nearly 19 nautical miles (35 km) and they commanded every approach to the port of Toulon.
 In addition, they were fortified with heavy armor plate embedded into the rocky sides of the island of Saint Mandrier.
 Due to these dangers, the fire-support ships assigned to the operation were ordered to level the fortress.
 Beginning on 19 August, and continuing on subsequent days, one or more heavy warships bombarded it in conjunction with low-level bomber strikes.
 On the 23rd, a bombardment force headed by Nevada struck the "most damaging" blow to the fort during a 6½ hour battle, which saw 354 salvos fired by Nevada.
 Toulon fell on the 25th, but the fort, though it was "coming apart at the seams", held out for three more days.

 Nevada then headed to New York to have her gun barrels relined.
 In addition, the three 14"/45 caliber guns (356 mm) of Turret 1 were replaced with Mark 8 guns formerly on Arizona and in the relining process at the time of Pearl Harbor; these new guns were relined to Mark 12 specifications.